shadhinplanet/laravel-starter/README.md

 php artisan vendor:publish --tag=pixcafe-starter --force
 ```

-*Note: It will effect your web.php (route), so make sure you take backup of your existing web.php file.*
+*Note: It will affect your web.php (route), so make sure you take backup of your existing web.php file.*

 ### Changelog